Peng-Protocol/CoinClash/README.md

 - Real-time price via direct `IERC20.balanceOf` on the Uniswap V2 pair

 All amounts are **normalized to 1e18** using `normalize()` / `denormalize()` helpers.
 Transfers use **pre/post balance checks** to support tax-on-transfer tokens.
 External calls are wrapped in `try/catch` with detailed event emissions for **graceful degradation**.

-*Pending*: The following contracts implement leverage trading via AAVE "debt looping".
-They are under active development and not yet functional.
-- `UAEntryDriver`
-- `UAExitDriver`
-- `UALiquidationDriver`
-- `UAExecutionDriver`
-- `UAStorage`

 ---